Shrimp Curry Noodles

 Time to start on the shrimp.

-Heat up a sauté pan and add ghee or olive oil and once that and then the shrimp.
-Sauté for 5 minutes until the shrimp become opaque.
+Heat a sauté pan and add ghee or extra virgin olive oil and once it heats up, add the shrimp.
+Sauté for 5 minutes until the shrimp becomes opaque.
+(C)

 Step eight